docker/docs/datacenter/ucp/2.2/guides/get-support.md

 Before reaching out to Docker Support, make sure you're listed as an authorized support contact for your account.
-If you're not listed as an authorized support contact, find a person that is, and ask them to open a case with Docker Support in your behalf.
+If you're not listed as an authorized support contact, find a person who is, and ask them to open a case with Docker Support in your behalf.

-You can open a new support case in the [Docker support page](https://support.docker.com/).
+You can open a new support case at the [Docker support page](https://support.docker.com/).
-If you're unable to submit a new case in the support page, fill-in the [Docker account support form](https://success.docker.com/support) using your company email.
+If you're unable to submit a new case using the support page, fill in the [Docker account support form](https://success.docker.com/support) using your company email address.

 Docker Support engineers may ask you to provide a UCP support dump, which is an archive that contains UCP system logs and diagnostic information.
 To obtain a